Sharpness-Aware Minimization with Dynamic Reweighting: Conclusion

 \section{Conclusion}

-This paper presents sharpness-aware minimization with dynamic reweighting~($\delta$-SAM), which is a first successful attempt in realizing an instance weighting scheme by prioritizing instances with larger gradient change rate in adversarial weight perturbation.
-We show that perturbation calculated on reweighted batch can serve as a better approximation to per-instance model weight perturbation, while requires only similar computational cost to per-batch perturbation.
-Experiments on the GLUE and STS benchmarks demonstrate the effectiveness and efficiency of $\delta$-SAM.
+This paper presents a new sharpness-aware minimization method with dynamic reweighting~($\delta$-SAM).
+The proposed method represents the first successful attempt in realizing a \emph{per-instance} weighting scheme.
+We achieve this by prioritizing instances with larger gradient change rate in adversarial weight perturbation, in comparison to previous approaches that adopt \emph{per-batch} weight perturbation.
+We show that perturbation calculated on reweighted batch can serve as a better approximation to per-instance weight perturbation while requiring only similar computational cost to per-batch perturbation.
+We conduct extensive experiments on the GLUE, STS, and abstractive summarization benchmarks.
+Across all 30 experimental setups that compares to SAM, $\delta$-SAM achieves an consistent improvement over SAM in 27 of them.
+When compared to a set of other competitive regularization methods, $\delta$-SAM achieves the best performance in 23 out of 33 of the setups.
+Further, we quantitatively analyze $\delta$-SAM's impact on sharpness, finding that it indeed leads to flatter loss landscape.
+Future work includes inventing new techniques to further reduce the computational cost of $\delta$-SAM and demonstrating its effectiveness on more tasks such as sequence tagging and question answering.